Dartmoor Tor

 Dartmoor towns and villages worth visiting

 Half the fun of exploring Dartmoor is discovering the many picturesque towns and villages that dot the landscape.
 Each has a unique character – and all are easy to fall in love with.
-Stick a pin in a map and you'll find somewhere worth visiting.
-Or follow our guide to the best Dartmoor towns to make sure you see the cream of the crop.
+Stick a pin in a map, and you'll find somewhere worth visiting.
+Or follow our guide to the best Dartmoor towns, cities and villages to make sure you see the cream of the crop.

 Moretonhampstead